Keys to Buying a Home

 Focus on what you can control and have peace of mind knowing you gave it your best shot.
 If you take care of the nine items listed above, you’ll probably end up getting the home!

-Key to Making an Offer: You’ll most likely be competing, so have your agent help with your offer so it perfectly fits the seller’s needs.
-This will greatly increase your odds over someone who tosses out well-written offers that fit only their needs.
+Key to Making an Offer: If you’re competing have your agent structure your offer so it perfectly fits the seller’s needs.
+This will greatly increase your odds over someone who only focuses on their own needs.

-Going Under Contract: You did it, you beat the competition and the Stapleton home you love is under contract.
+Going Under Contract: You did it, you beat the competition and the Central Park home you love is under contract.
 Now what happens?
 Actually quite a bit, so let’s go over it.

 The contract you just signed obligates you and the seller to do a lot of things in a short period of time.
 Your agent can help you keep all the dates, deadlines and obligations organized so you don’t feel overwhelmed.